WalkingMachine/sara_install/README.md

 git push -u origin feature/my_awesome_feature
 ```

-1. If you need to create a new branch on a package, make sure to also change the [.rosinstall file](#src/.rosinstall) accordingly to match the version/branch.
+1. If you need to create a new branch on a package, make sure to also change the [.rosinstall file](src/.rosinstall) accordingly to match the version/branch.
 1. Use the status.sh script to see all modified packages. ``` STATUS_SARA ```
+1. You can also [scrape the workspace](#scrape-the-workspace) to take a snapshot of your current configuration.

 ### Update all packages
 If you need to work with all the latest packages, use the update.sh script.